SANDEEP7522/Message-backend/README.md

 A library to help you hash passwords.
 You can read about bcrypt in Wikipedia as well as in the following article: How To Safely Store A Password -> npm i bcrypt

+# UUID stands for Universally Unique Identifier.

+It is a 128-bit number used to uniquely identify information in computer systems.
+UUIDs are generated using a combination of timestamp, MAC address, and random numbers.
+They are commonly used in distributed systems to uniquely identify resources, such as database records or network packets.

+-> npi i uuid